 Where Should You Keep Your Resume?

 First of all, it’s worth noting that your resume might need to be available in different formats.
-If you have a LinkedIn profile, then you probably have filled out a lot of the information you use on a resume.
+If you’re building up a LinkedIn network, then you probably have filled out a lot of the information you use on a resume.
 This can be an advantage as you move forward with creating a resume.
-Make sure that your LinkedIn profile is up-to-date and filled in, since someone might check your profile before asking for a more formal resume.
+Make sure that your LinkedIn profile is up-to-date and filled in since someone might check your profile before asking for a more formal resume.

 Finally, be sure that you have a file saved that can be used as a “hardcopy” resume.
 Save your resume as a Word document that you can print out if you need to bring a resume to your interview.
 You should also be able to save your resume as a PDF, just in case you are asked to email it to a potential employer.
 Just make sure you save a template in Word format so that you can continue to tweak and tailor your resume as needed.